Rubix98/algodebug/backend/README.md

 ## Environmental variables

+`PORT` - what port to use to set up http server
+`ORIGINS` - origins to allow cross-origin requests separated by commas
 `DATABASE_URI` - URI to your MongoDB service
 `DATABASE_NAME` - name of the application database
+`BACKEND_URL` - url to backend (used foR setting redirect url for google oauth)
 `COMPILER` - id of chosen compiler's API.
 Possible values: ALGODEBUG (default), CODEX, JDOODLE
 `COMPILER_CLIENT_ID` - your client id to compiler's API (required for: JDOODLE)
 `COMPILER_CLIENT_SECRET` - your client secret to compiler's API (required for: JDOODLE)